 Lasagne Partenopea (old name for Naples and also the “Siren of legend”)

 Many Italian-Americans simply use their “Sunday Gravy” recipe for lasagna.
 (Sunday Gravy is the catch-all word for the ubiquitous “red sauce” found in most Italian-American homes.)

 I’m including the following recipe because I like the fact that it comes first-hand from a source close to the culture.
 That said, it is not really what most Americans think of when they contemplate lasagne.
-For that, I send you to Kyle Phillips, a true expert on Italian cooking.
-Kyle lives in Florence, is married to an Italian, and is the About.com guide for Italian Food and translator of Pellegrino Artusi’s Art of Eating Well.
-Here’s Kyle’s recipe: “Grande Lasagna di Carnevale.”
+And so, I send you to Kyle Phillips, a true expert on Italian cooking.
+Kyle lived in Florence, was married to an Italian, and was brains behind the About.com guide for Italian Food and translator of Pellegrino Artusi‘s Art of Eating Well.
+Unfortunately, Kyle passed away in 2013.
+Here’s Kyle’s recipe: